Have you been in a motorcycle accident?

 Obey the Law

 It is essential to obey all traffic laws while on the open road.
 This not only keeps you safe, but it also protects other motorists from having to deal with reckless riders.
-Remember, even though you may feel like you are in control of your motorcycle, you are putting yourself and others at risk if you break the law.
+Remember, even though you may feel in control of your motorcycle, you are putting yourself and others at risk if you break the law.

 - Always wear a helmet and protective gear